brandonwharton/Daily-Feedback-Form/README.md

 navigable by a /admin route which displays the full list of feedback from the database as a table.
 There's an option to delete feedback from the database on the admin page which prompts a confirmation before sending the delete request.

-You can view this project on Heroku [here](https://frozen-meadow-03062.herokuapp.com/#/admin)
+You can view this project on Heroku [here](https://frozen-meadow-03062.herokuapp.com/#/) For the admin section click [here](https://frozen-meadow-03062.herokuapp.com/#/admin)

 ## Screen Shot